-Why use an ETL tool?
+Understanding the use of an ETL tool

 Data is often scattered across different systems and applications.
 Companies may have client and product information in a CRM, such as Salesforce, the accounting data may be in Quickbooks, legacy data stored in Excel spreadsheets, and the website transactions may be in a database like MySQL.

 In order to derive meaningful insights that can grow the business, it would be necessary to bring data from all these disparate data sources together in a useable format, to a single source of truth – a Data Warehouse.

 ETL tools have been developed in response to a clear need for methodologies to simplify and enhance the process of getting the raw data scattered across multiple systems into a data analytics warehouse.

 To be able to help you understand what is an ETL tool, this article will dive into some of the use cases where an ETL tool will be used.
 The article also gives an overview of the ETL tools available and end with a checklist of what you need to look for when evaluating an ETL tool.